-Mr. Wichian Rerkpaisan was appointed the member of The Group Executive Committee, according to the resolution of the Board of Directors' Meeting No.2/2019 on May 14th, 2019, and resigned from the Company, effective on July 1st, 2019.
+\4 Mrs. Kanokporn Sanawatana was appointed the member of The Group Executive Committee, according to the resolution of the Board of Directors' Meeting No.1/2021, held on January 12th, 2021, effective on January 25th, 2021.

 For each of the Group Executive Committee Meeting, Secretary of the Group Executive Committee was responsible to send out the meeting notice including all agendas to the committee members 7 days prior to the meeting date.
 All matters discussed in the meetings had been duly recorded in detail and minutes of the meetings were endorsed by the Executive Committee in readiness for inspection by any committee members and related parties.